-Topics FY2020 Meeting of Code Administration Managers and Practitioners" held
+Topics FY2020 Meeting of Code Administration Managers and Practitioners

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) Code Compliance Promotion Committee held the "FY2020 Meeting of Code Administration Managers and Practitioners" on September 29, 2020.
+The JPMA Code Compliance Committee held the "FY2020 Meeting of Code Administration Managers and Practitioners" on September 29, 2020.
 The meeting was attended by code management managers and code practice managers from 72 member companies, and was conducted according to the program shown in Table 1, making it a meaningful meeting.
 The following is a summary of the meeting.

 Table 1 Program of the "FY2020 Meeting of Code Administration Managers and Practitioners